SumoLogic/sumologic-content/CloudSOAR/Integrations/indago/README.md

 # Indago CloudSOAR Integration for Sumo Logic

 Sumo Logic Custom CloudSOAR Integration for Indago, provided by the community.
 This integration allows you to post JSON payloads into an Indago collection via the Indago API.
+Please see here for [more information on Indago](https://indagotech.com/)

 ## What's Included:
 1. **Integration YAML File**: Contains the configuration and test connection script for Indago API.